rozzilla/rozzilla/README.md

-# Hi folks and welcome to my GitHub profile! ⛰️
+# Hey folks: welcome to my GitHub profile! ⛰️
 ## 💻 Brief introduction
 I'm excited to work with open-source languages and technologies!